KudaChan/DevLearn/language/JS/freecodecamp/notes.md

 console.log(name); // reference error
 ```
 An important thing to know about the *return* keyword is that it does not just define a value to be returned from your function, it also stops the execution of your code inside a function or a block statement.
 This means any code after a *return* statement will not run.

+---
+## __**Regular Expression(regex)**__
+---
+Regular expressions are patterns used to match character combinations in strings.

+Regex in JS is indicated by a pattern wrapped in forward slashes.
+The following example will match the string literal *"hello"*.

+`const regex = /hello/;`

+The current pattern will match the exact text "hello".

+In regex, shorthand character classes allow us to match specific characters without having to write those characters in our pattern.
+Shorthand character classes are preceded with backslash.
+The character class \s will match any whitespace character.

+Regex can also take specific flags to alter the pattern matching behavior.
+Flags are added after the closing */*.

+- The **g** flag, which stand for "global", will tell the pattern to continue looking after it has found a match.<br>
+For example: <br> `const helloregex = /hello/g;`

+- The **e** in a number input can also be an uppercase **E**.
+Regex has a flag for this which is **i** flag,stand for "insensitive". <br>
+For example: <br> `const helloregex = /hello/i;`

+- The **+** modifier in a regex allows us to match a pattern that occurs one or more times.
+To match our digit pattern one or more times. <br>
+For example: <br>
+`const regex = /[0-9]+/`

+**Shorthand Character:**

+- *\s* shorthand character class to match any whitespace.
+- *\d* shorthand character class to match any digit.